nitrictech/docs/docs/storage.md

 ### Create bucket notification

 You can create a trigger for when an object is created or deleted in a bucket.
-A common use case for this is resizing an image once its added to a bucket.
+A common use case is to trigger data processing tasks, such as running analytics or machine learning models, when new files are added to a bucket.

 {% tabs query="lang" %}
 {% tab label="JavaScript" %}